 You should always encourage leisure activities as a way for your employees to unwind and bond outside of the office.
 You can opt for something unique like paintball, a more conventional sport such as football, or something that’s not sport-related to suit everyone’s needs.
 Letting your employees decide on the type of activity they’d like to do will help you to avoid that dreaded ‘forced fun’ nature of many team building events.

 Competitiveness in the workplace doesn’t necessarily have to take place between employees.
 By assigning goals every quarter or six months, you allow people to compete with themselves.
 If you have noticed a specific area in which certain employees should improve, or you want to see better results from them, put a target in place to give them something specific to achieve.

 As an incentive to complete their goals, you should offer an incentive for doing so.
 Whether it’s a financial incentive, a prize of some sort, or anything else you think your workers will be motivated to gain.
 Aside from increasing productivity, assigning goals points out areas in that you think people are underachieving in a positive way.

 Allow your employees to bring ideas to the table

 Creativity is essential for many different aspects of life, be it personal or professional.
-In the workplace, you should not only see your employees as workers, but also as creative individuals.
-Create a platform, such as monthly meetings, where people can bring ideas to the table about how current operations are ran or brand new ideas that could potentially take your company to a new level.
+In the workplace, you should not only see your employees as workers but also as creative individuals.
+Create a platform, such as monthly meetings, where people can bring ideas to the table about how current operations are run or brand-new ideas that could potentially take your company to a new level.